Kutztown, Pennsylvania: Transportation

 As of 2007, there were 19.63 mi of public roads in Kutztown, of which 3.09 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 16.54 mi were maintained by the borough.

 U.S. Route 222 skims the northern and western edge of the borough on a freeway called the Kutztown Bypass, heading northeast to Allentown and southwest to Reading.
 Pennsylvania Route 737 heads north on Krumsville Road to Krumsville and Interstate 78/U.S. Route 22.
 Main Street runs southwest–northeast through Kutztown, becoming Kutztown Road outside the borough and connecting to US 222 at both ends.
 Greenwich Street heads north from Main Street and becomes PA 737 past an interchange with US 222.
 Noble Street heads south from Main Street toward Lyons.

-The Allentown & Auburn Railroad operates a freight and tourist railroad from a station in Kutztown east to Topton; the tracks are owned by the Kutztown Transportation Authority.
+The Allentown and Auburn Railroad operates a freight and tourist railroad from a station in Kutztown east to Topton; the tracks are owned by the Kutztown Transportation Authority.

 Kutztown University of Pennsylvania has a zero-fare shuttle bus service that serves the campus and the adjacent town when school is in session, consisting of four routes operating at different times and to different locations.
 Klein Transportation provides bus service from a stop at Kutztown University to Douglassville, Reading, Wescosville, Hellertown, and Midtown Manhattan in New York City.
-Kutztown-based Bieber Transportation Group formerly provided bus service from the Bieber Bus Terminal in Kutztown to Reading, Allentown, Bethlehem, Philadelphia Greyhound Terminal in Philadelphia, and Midtown Manhattan in New York City.
+Kutztown-based Bieber Transportation Group formerly provided bus service from the Bieber Bus Terminal in Kutztown to Reading, Allentown, Bethlehem, Philadelphia, and Midtown Manhattan in New York City.
 Bieber ended bus service on February 8, 2019.
 Kutztown Airport was located outside the borough but closed on January 31, 2009.